openslide/openslide/README.txt

    to detect file corruption or modification.
 Generation of this property requires that OpenSlide be compiled with glib >= 2.16.

+ openslide.background-color
+   The background color of the slide, given as an RGB hex triplet.
+This property is not always present.

 Other Documentation
 ===================